Bekasi Regency: Administrative districts

-Bekasi Regency is divided into 23 districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, and as at the official estimate for mid 2021.
-The table also includes the number of administrative villages (desa and kelurahan) in each district, and its post code.
+Bekasi Regency is divided into 23 districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates for mid 2024.
+They are grouped in the table below (in non-official geographical sectors) to indicate the approximate position of the districts.
+The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totalling 180 rural desa and 7 urban kelurahan), and their post codes.